diegomurciamart/DaReC/results/README_results.md

-This section contains all the data collected after training BERT, DEBERTA and ROBERTA language models, so the user can compare the results obtained.
+This section contains all the data collected after training BeRT, DeBERTa and RoBERTa language models, so the user can compare the results obtained.

 The most representative data have been collected when measuring the reliability and performance of each model with each dataset and each test environment: f1-score, recall and precision in predicting whether a requirement is functional or non-functional.